sebastianduchene/clockstarG/README.md

 get.sbsd(trees.file = 'out_trees_all.trees', comps.file = 'tree_comparisons.txt', method = 'memory', range.comps = 96:190, out.file = 'sbsd_2.txt')
 ```

 The numbers in range.comps are the range of distances to estimate.
-These correspond to the lines in the *tree_comparissons.txt* file.Note that in each session we are running a set of values.
+These correspond to the lines in the *tree_comparisons.txt* file.Note that in each session we are running a set of values.
 Type ?get.sbsd at the prompt for more information on other function arguments.
 The argument *method* is particularly important.
 It can be used to read trees one at a time (lite), or to load them in memory (memory).
 Selecting *memory* is faster, but if there is not enough RAM available for the data set, *lite* is a more efficient option.

 In this step we produced two files with the *sBSDmin* distances.
 These should be combined, with a shell command.
 Use *system* from R to combine the files: